p2pu/course-in-a-box/modules/week-1/_posts/2017-01-01-welcome-to-webdev.md

 ## The Syllabus
 Please look at the [Syllabus](https://montana-media-arts.github.io/mart341-webDev/modules/course-info/Syllabus-mart341/) for the course.
 The version on the website, as well as the one in your moodle shell are identical.

+NOTE: As stated in the sylabbus, you are required to purchase one, rather inexpensive, book.

+- John Duckett <cite>HTML & CSS; Design and Build Websites</cite>
+	- This book is available from the [books own website](http://www.htmlandcssbook.com/), which also contains code examples.
+	- This book is also available from [Amazon](https://www.amazon.com/HTML-CSS-Design-Build-Websites/dp/1118008189/ref=mt_paperback)
+	- I have also found digital/PDF versions via google searches (FYI).

 # Overview the Rest of This Week